VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 You need tests that prove your business logic still works after refactoring, without breaking every time you move code around.

-## Component Tests: Test Your Boundary, Not Your Internals
+## Component tests: test your boundary, not your internals

 Component tests solve this by testing **what you own** through **your API boundary**: